guillecarrillo/proteoparc/documentation/tutorial.md

 ## Output example

-In the documentation/example folder you can find two database examples with different parameters:
+In the documentation/example folder you can find two database examples with different parameters.
+This examples where done in July 2023, so future performances can change the output due to a UniParc update.

 1.  **Quick download**.
 A protein search focused on enamel Proboscidea (elephants) proteins.
 The gene list used contained 15 enamel gene names.